 Patients get closure in the seventh phase so that they leave the session feeling better than when they arrived.
 However, when the process doesn’t work in one session, therapists help patients use calming techniques to regain balance.
 Additionally, they may encourage their patients to keep a journal of their experience and the techniques that they used.

-Assessing the Results
+Assessing the Results Of A Recovery Center

 The final phase occurs in the following session and involves a reassessment.
 Therapists and patients discuss and evaluate progress and experiences in between sessions.
 During this session, the therapists decide whether or not to continue addressing the same negative belief.
 If not, they move on to a new negative belief and positive idea relating to the traumatic memory.